Global optimization for the portfolio selection model with high-order moments: Abstract

 \section{Abstract}

-In this paper, we study the polynomial portfolio optimization.
-It is a kind of portfolio selection model with high order moments and flexible risk preference parameters.
-The distributions of portfolio returns are typically unknown.
-So we introduce a perturbation sample average approximation of the reward function, which leads to a robust approximation of the polynomial portfolio optimization.
+In this paper, we study the global optimality of polynomial portfolio optimization (PPO).
+The PPO is a kind of portfolio selection model with high-order moments and flexible risk preference parameters.
+We introduce a perturbation sample average approximation method, which can give a robust approximation of the PPO in form of linear conic optimization.
 The approximated problem can be solved globally with Moment-SOS relaxations.
-We summarize a semidefinite algorithm and give numerical examples to show the efficiency of the algorithm.
+We summarize a semidefinite algorithm, which can be used to find reliable approximations of the optimal value and optimizer set of the PPO.
+Numerical examples are given to show the efficiency of the algorithm.